 The MEP will record that which is different from or additional to the normal differentiated curriculum and will concentrate on individual targets that closely match the pupil's needs.
-Parents/carers, along with any other professionals involved, will be invited to be involved in the target setting and review process.
+Parents/carers will be invited to be involved in the target setting and review process.